 Black sandy beaches are dotted all around Tenerife, but if you’re not sure where to start then drive down from Taganana to the beach outside local landmark Casa Africa.

-Not in Tenerife in time to catch its world-famous carnival?
-Take all the fun and fiesta out of it by visiting the museum instead!
+Soak up the fun and fiesta by visiting the museum instead!

 Still the proud holders of the Guinness World Record for the largest gathering of people in an outdoor plaza to attend a concert, Santa Cruz is justifiably proud of its carnival legacy.